anna97490/anna97490/README.md

                                         👋  Hi there  👋
                                         I'm Anna Cousin!

-                                                                 I'm a Front-End developer 💻 Hi there I love to create apps with Vue.js and Angular Hi there
+                              I'm a Junior Front-End Deveveloper 💻

+I love to create apps with Vue.js and Angular
+ Hi there
 But above all, I love to learn more and more.